 - How long did it take you to build your current bike?
 What are some of your favorite features about the bike?

 My current bike took about 4-5 months to fabricate but the concept development and the design phase took much longer.
-The frame has a unique design that accommodates the Triumph twin very well especially at high rpm and speed, these engines are notorious for vibration, you don’t want that at high speed.
-The axle plates are adjustable, you can change the ground clearance/ the height and the wheelbase length when changing classes, The adjustability is a nice feature when changing to APS (partial streamline class)
+The motorcycle frame has a unique design that accommodates the Triumph twin very well especially at high rpm and speed, these engines are notorious for vibration, you don’t want that at high speed.
+The axle plates are adjustable, you can change the ground clearance/ the height and the wheelbase length when changing es, The adjustability is a nice feature when changing to APS (partial streamline )

 - What goes through your mind just before a run begins?